solana-foundation/solana-improvement-documents/proposals/0152-precompiles.md

 signatures.
 Each precompile consists of a single `verify` instruction.

 Precompiles are executed right after transaction signature verification, they run without the VM and without loading any account.
+From a cost perspective, they're included in the transaction fee (each signature to verify counts as a transaction signature), but don't require any compute units.

 If a transaction contains more than 8 precompile signatures, it must fail.